bonzanini/CheerMeApp-demo/README.rst

   doesn't refresh correctly.
 - When the search bar is emptied, previous results are not cleared until a new search is issued.
-- No functionality to edit items.
+- No functionality to edit items yet.
-- No functionality to insert/edit/delete styles/categories.
+- No functionality to insert/edit/delete styles/categories yet.
 - UI: should ask "Are you very very sure?" before deleting items.
+- No caching (each keystroke is an Elasticsearch query) yet.
+- No pagination yet.

 License
 -------